pourquoi21/react_laptop/README.md

   * You can write your note that would be saved in localStorage.
   * It also shows you a specific region's weather(It might be different from the weather of your region).
 * Recipe searching app
   * Made using Tasty api.
-It helps you find a lot of recipes!
+It helps you find a lot of recipes.
+  * Using useParam, you can go deeper inside each recipes.
+  * Using useEffect, I tried not to use too much data.

 ### Development period
 Less than 2 weeks, but it might have some flaws.